YINI-lang/YINI-spec/Docs/Contributing.md

 ---

-Even though `YINI-spec` is still in beta, your feedback, suggestions, and contributions are highly valued.

 If you find any bugs or errors in the `YINI` specification, grammar, or elsewhere, feel free to add a new issue or make a PR :)

 ## Quick Start